 This Visual Impact Assessment (VIA) relates to the proposed development at 59-63 Abbotts Road & 290-308 Aldington Road, Kemps Creek.
-It will comprise of an industrial estate containing seven buildings.
-The estate will contain one main access roads, streetscape planting, buffer planting to eastern boundary and a bio-retention basin.
+It will be named as 'Westlink Industrial Estate' and contain six warehouse buildings.
+The estate will also include one main access road, streetscape planting, 30m setback to eastern boundary and a bio-retention basin.
 Each individual building will include an office space, hard stand areas, car parking and landscaping.